Q-dimi/return_tests/README.md

     },
     /*
-      if unit.x.on is true, return value of function_called.function is tested against unit.x.values.
+      if unit.x.on is true, return value of function_called.function is tested against all of one one of unit.x.values.
 You may remove tests you dont need (unit.x) but the unit object itself must exist during execution.
-When using a test, on, index_exact and values must be defined.
-If you want to add a test, check out /tests tests you can add (see contributing): (isLength, isLengthGreaterThan, isLengthLessThan, isEvenOrOdd...)
+When using a test, x.on, x.index_exact and x.values must be defined.
+If you want to add a test, check out /tests.
+      Tests you can add now (see contributing): (isLength, isLengthGreaterThan, isLengthLessThan, isEvenOrOdd...)
     */
     unit: {
       allowed_types: {